DiegoRojo99/Travel-Blueprint/README.md

 - **User Authentication**:
   Secure sign-up and login functionality powered by Firebase Authentication.
 Users can log in using Google or email authentication.
 - **Create and Manage Trips**:
   Add trips with a name, start and end dates, and destinations.
-- **Update Trips**:
-  Edit existing trips to adjust travel plans seamlessly.
 - **Google Places API Integration**:
   Seamless integration with Google Places API for searching both destinations and stops inside the trips.
 - **Detailed Itinerary**: